Small Achievable Goals

-Small Achievable Goals is a Canadian television sitcom that premiered on February 25, 2025 on CBC Television.
-The series stars Jennifer Whalen and Meredith MacNeill as Julie and Kris, two women who are forced to work together to produce a podcast just as they have both begun menopause.
+Small Achievable Goals is a Canadian television sitcom created by Jennifer Whalen and Meredith MacNeill that premiered on February 25, 2025, on CBC Television.
+The series stars Whalen and MacNeill as Julie and Kris, two women who are forced to work together to produce a podcast just as they have both begun menopause.
+On May 26, 2026, the series was canceled after two seasons.

+Cast

+The series stars Jennifer Whalen and Meredith MacNeill.
+The supporting cast includes Alexander Nunez, Leslie Adlam, Tricia Black, Paul Braunstein, Kevin Whalen, Jon Dore, Kiori Mirza Waldman, Georgie Murphy, Tamara Podemski, Evan Mok, Billy MacLellan, Kirsten Rasmussen, Gord Rand, Evany Rosen, Kris Siddiqi, and Peter Keleghan.